What is World Braille Day?Published on

 Braille literacy is also an important factor in equal opportunities for people with blindness.

-Today, Rubix cubes, watches, lego-style bricks, and other innovations are constantly changing the way we use braille and help increase braille literacy, too.
+Today, Rubix cubes, watches, lego-style bricks, and other innovations are constantly changing how we use braille and help increase braille literacy, too.
 That’s why you’ll find braille on objects you use every day — signs, ATMs, elevators, calculators, and more.
 It’s all thanks to Louis Braille and the schools that adopted and taught his reading and writing system.

 Happy World Braille Day!

 Celebrate with us and raise awareness by offering your documents in accessible formats like braille!

 Categorized in: News and Events